jpfababaer/e-three-project/README.md

 2. Bootstrap:
   - Most of the front-end facing portion of this application utilizes bootstrap.
 If you would like to know about its detailed usage, visit: [Bootstrap Docs](https://getbootstrap.com/docs/5.3/getting-started/introduction/)

+3. IceCube:
+  - To know more about handling recurring events, check out the IceCube documentation: [IceCube Docs](https://www.rubydoc.info/github/seejohnrun/ice_cube/IceCube).
+In this first iteration of 3E, this was helpful in setting up the sample data for visualization.